jidongxiao/networksecurity/notes/emails/headers.md

    Example: `Message-ID: <unique-id@mail.example.com>`

 6. **Received**
    Shows the route the email took from the sender to the receiver.
 Each `Received` field documents one "hop" in the journey.
+[Why multiple hops](hops.md)
    Example:  `Received: from mail.example.com (mail.example.com [192.0.2.1]) by receiver.com with ESMTP id 123ABC`

 7. **Return-Path**